rcmoutinho/unreal-build-system/README.md

 Unreal Build System
 ===================

-This project aims to configure tools and create documentation that will help you learn and set up your Unreal build system.
-Use this as an inspirational starting point to get your project's CI/CD to the next level.
+This project aims to configure tools and create documentation to help you learn and set up your Unreal build system.
+Use this as an inspirational starting point to take your project's CI/CD to the next level.
+Please keep in mind that these are not production setup recommendations but only easy setups for learning purposes.
+Have fun!

 ## About Unreal